 In fiscal years 2017 and 2016, cash and cash equivalents decreased by \$16.7 million, or 47.5%, and \$4.6 million, or 11.5%, respectively.
 In fiscal year 2017, the decrease was primarily due to the transfer of \$7.0 million in excess cash to the investment portfolio, coupled with disbursements for operations including debt service payments of approximately \$27.5 million.
-The decrease in cash was offset by cash receipts from operations plus cash reimbursements for deposits held by bond trustees for capital expenses of approximately \$14.4 million.
-The fiscal year 2016 change was due to disbursements from deposits held by bond trustees for capital expenses for capital expenses the previous from operations plus cash reimbursements from deposits held by bond trustees for capital expenses for capital expenses the previous year.
+The decrease in cash was offset by cash receipts from operations plus cash reimbursements from deposits held by bond trustees for capital expenses of approximately \$14.4 million.
+The fiscal year 2016 change was due to disbursements for operations including debt service payments, offset by cash receipts from operations plus cash reimbursements from deposits held by bond trustees for capital expenses the previous year.